 Dr. Robert Kalyesubula Member of Choir 2

 Before I joined the African Children’s Choir I was actually out of school.
 I didn’t have food to eat and I didn’t even have clothes to wear.
 I didn’t know where to sleep because we were 10 children sharing one house.
 When I joined the ACC, everything changed.
-They provided for me food, they provided for me shelter, and I was able to play with the others without fearing and wondering what I was going to eat the next day.
+They provided for me food, they provided me with shelter, and I was able to play with the others without fearing and wondering what I was going to eat the next day.

 After his exposure to the world while on tour with Choir 2, Robert went back to Uganda where ACC paid his and his brothers’ tuition.
 He went on to med school in Kampala for his first degree, and then earned a Master’s Degree in Internal Medicine – this in a country where there are only three nephrologists for a population of 30 million people.
 One of Robert’s brothers also became a doctor and the other brother became a civil engineer.
 Today, Dr. Robert works in the village where he was born, giving back to the community in ways that were unimaginable without the support of the African Children’s Choir.